aws-samples/aws-modernization-with-rafay-systems/content/040_modules/5_blueprint.md

       cloudWatch: true
 ```

-- Execute the following command to update the cluster from the specification file previously defined
+- Execute the following command to update the cluster with the newly created blueprint

 ```
-rctl apply -f eks-cluster-basic.yaml
+rctl apply -f imported-cluster-bootstrap.yaml
 ```

 ***Expected output (with a task id):***